 N.J.
 Admin.
 Code § 2:8-2.4

 (f) Bedding or matting, if used, shall provide an environment that supports animal health.

-(g) Nothing in these rules shall prohibit the use of tethers to feed and monitor individual cattle, to prevent oral-fecal and urine contamination, and to prevent injury resulting from interaction amongst cattle.
+(g) Except as provided at (h) below, nothing in this chapter shall prohibit the use of tethers to feed and monitor individual cattle, to prevent oral-fecal and urine contamination, and to prevent injury resulting from interaction amongst cattle.
 Tethers must be long enough to permit the cattle to stand, eat, rest in a natural sternal posture or with their head and neck turned to the side of their body, and allow movement forward and backward, yet be short enough to prevent strangulation.

+N.J.
+Admin.
+Code § 2:8-2.4